For most people, the easy way out is the only way. This is true more than ever when the other

 old, Mado is no stranger to adversity, either.
 Now a first-year psychology student at Trinity

 University, she has years of practice with service dogs and as an advocate for people with

-When Mr. and Mrs. Ghufran got the news about Mado’s diabetes, they began looking for
+When the family got the news about Mado’s diabetes, they began looking for

 ways to help her.
-While doing this research, the Ghufrans learned about Dogs4Diabetics (D4D).
+While doing this research, they learned about Dogs4Diabetics (D4D).

 They agreed that a diabetic alert dog was a great opportunity for Mado.
 A service dog can stay

 with her at all times, and as Mado says, “It’s hard to ignore your blood sugar monitor when it’s